alfr3dosv/simple-collections-c/README.md

 ### Installing

 1. Go to releases and download the collections sources
-2. Place it whetever you like
+2. Place it on your project folder
 3. Include the module you want to use  ``#include "collections/stack.h"``

 ## Usage